iqra0908/MLOps-Ind-Project-2/README.md

 8. Shutdown H2O: Once the analysis and predictions are complete, shut down the H2O cluster.

 Make sure to replace `'coffee_data.csv'` with the appropriate path to the downloaded dataset file on your local machine.
+## Azure ML AutoML

+### Steps

+1. Download the dataset: Download the Coffee Quality Data from the Kaggle dataset page and save the file (`coffee_data.csv`) to your local machine.

+2. Split the data: Split the imported dataset into training, validation, and testing sets.

+3. Configure AutoML settings: Set up the AutoML configuration for Azure ML, including the task type, primary metric, explainability, allowed and blocked models, training time, validation type, and maximum concurrent iterations.

+4. Train the models: Use Azure ML's AutoML functionality to train machine learning models.
+This process will automatically explore different models and hyperparameter combinations.

+5. Evaluate the models: Analyze the results and generated leaderboard to assess the performance of the trained models on the validation set.
+The primary metric used in this case is the Normalized Root Mean Squared Error (NRMSE).

+6. Make predictions: Select the best-performing model from the leaderboard.
+In this case, the best model found was the Voting Ensemble with a Normalized Root Mean Squared Error (NRMSE) of 0.04804.
+Apply the selected model to the test set to generate predictions.

+7. Deploy the model as an endpoint: Use Azure ML to deploy the trained model as an endpoint.
+This will allow you to make predictions on new data.

+8. Test the endpoint: Verify that the deployed endpoint is working correctly by sending sample data and receiving predictions.

+9. Cleanup: If needed, delete the deployed endpoint and any associated resources to avoid incurring unnecessary costs.

 ## Conclusion